LLNL/axom/src/axom/lumberjack/docs/sphinx/core_concepts.rst

 In a single push, nodes send their currently held Messages to the nodes their are connected to based on the Communicator's communcation scheme.
 For example in the BinaryTreeCommunicator, children nodes send their Messages to their parent.
-While the root node only recieves Messages.
+While the root node only receives Messages.
 After a single push, it is not guaranteed that all Messages will be ready to be outputted.

 A full push is a number of single pushes until all currently held Messages.
 The Communicator